xianhu/PSpider/README.md

 ### Features of PSpider
 1. Support multi-threading crawling mode (using threading and requests)
 2. Support asyncio crawling mode (using aiohttp)
-3. Support distributed crawling mode (using redis)
+3. Support distributed crawling mode (using redis and threading)
 4. Define some utility functions and classes, for example: UrlFilter, make_random_useragent, etc
 5. Fewer lines of code, easyer to read, understand and expand